FREQUENTLY ASKED QUESTIONS

 A: Some of our chips have more than one AFM cantilever.
 In this case, instead of calling them "left short AFM cantilever" or "middle long AFM cantilever" we use one-letter names.
 The letters by themselves do not have any meaning, refer to the description of a specific series for specifications.

 The package sizes of our AFM cantilevers are 5, 15, 50, 100, 200 and 400.
 Not all AFM cantilevers are offered in all package sizes.
 Please check the available package sizes for the specific model of interest to you on its webpage.

 It is not necessary.
 Although you cannot control the force applied by the lever you are not using, in most cases nothing will happen to it and you will be able to use it later (e.g. by realigning the laser).

 Unfortunately, this important question does not have a simple answer.
 A lot will depend on the properties of your sample and imaging conditions and there is often a trade-off of some sort.
 Here are a couple of general remarks.

-In contact mode soft levers should be used to minimize damage to the sample and the tip.
-However, very soft levers are noisy.
+In contact mode soft AFM cantilevers should be used to minimize damage to the sample and the AFM tip.
+However, very soft AFM cantilevers are noisy.

-In tapping mode stiff levers are used so that the tip does not stick to the sample surface.
-Cantilevers with very high resonance frequencies (and force constants) allow faster scanning but can damage very soft samples.
-Rectangular cantilevers are preferable because they typically have better Q-factors than triangular ones.
+In tapping mode stiff AFM cantilevers are used so that the AFM tip does not stick to the sample surface.
+AFM cantilevers with very high resonance frequencies (and force constants) allow faster scanning but can damage very soft samples.
+Rectangular AFM cantilevers are preferable because they typically have better Q-factors than triangular ones.